desmoquak/hello_world/README.md

 # hello_world
-here is the  new respoitory
+here is the  new respoitory.
-this is the first edit to Hello World.
+This is the first edit to Hello World.